ankitdit06/vulboard/README.md

      ```bash
      kubectl get svc
      ```
-   - If using Ingress, ensure DNS is configured correctly.
+   - If using Ingress, access the application using ingress IP or DNS.

 6. **Uninstall Vulboard** (Optional)
    ```bash